DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 The girl answered with a deep nod.

-Having experience with incomprehensible, even to Rinne, being as Rasterizer, this time they were lucky that it didn't turn out to be enemy.
+Having experience with beings such as Rasterizer which are incomprehensible even to Rinne, this time they were lucky that it didn't turn out to be an enemy.

-_God of fate that gave prophecy to Sid?
+_The god of fate that gave the prophecy to Sid?
 Prayer god Asurasoroka?_

 _Is that really true?_

 Prophet Sid was a mystery.

-Even with Code Holder, it was a open question why he was able to defeat heroes of mighty four races.
+Even with Code Holder, it was an open question why he was able to defeat the heroes of the mighty four races.
 It could be that one of the mysteries of true history has been answered.

 But one question remained.
-Assuming that Code Holder was given to him by prayer god Asurasoroka, why, after the great war, he hid it in demons' graveyard?
+Assuming that Code Holder was given to him by the prayer god Asurasoroka, why, after the great war, did he hide it in the demons' graveyard?

 One would think that if all fighting would end, then it would be prudent to return it back to Asurasoroka.
 And so one mystery remained: Why didn't Sid do so?

 "Kai?"

-"...Once four heroes and rasterizer are defeated, the world would be restored.
+"...Once the four heroes and that rasterizer are defeated, the world would be restored.
-So she said..."
+Or so she said..."

-This matched the purpose of their expedition: Find the ringleader behind world reincarnation and defeat him.
+This matched the purpose of their expedition: Find the ringleader behind this world reincarnation and defeat him.

 "Next is south, huh?"

-Towards the Yurun.
+Towards Yurun.
-Country located beyond this vast elven forest.
+The country located beyond this vast elven forest.

-Towards the domain of spirits, the most mysterious among mighty four races...
+Towards the domain of spirits, the most mysterious among the mighty four races...